limagisele/src/README.md

 * [TDD](https://github.com/limagisele/terminal-app/tree/master/spec)
   * Test Driven Development cycle was utilised to perform unit tests at start of the development phase.
   * RSpec was utilised to test methods within classes that are related to critical features, such as Sign In, Create Timesheets and Edit Timesheets.
   * Some mocking tests were completed at start of the development process to ensure the `gets` methods were working as expected.
-However they were later removed, once the tests became irrelevant after the `gem tty-prompt` was inserted in the source code and already ensuring the right input was being received from the user.
+However they were later removed or altered, once the tests became irrelevant after the `gem tty-prompt` was inserted in the source code.
+That gem helped to ensure only the right input was being received from the user.

 #### Installation Steps
 ____